-• Assist the Senior Director of Development in the management of prospect and volunteer activities as necessary.
+Assist the Assistant Vice President of Development in managing prospect and volunteer activities as necessary.

-• Communicate closely with Advancement Services staff regarding information pertaining to major and planned gift prospects, including contact reports, proposal generation, gift acknowledgements and other data important for maintenance of donor/prospect records.
+Communicate closely with the appropriate staff regarding information pertaining to major and planned gift prospects, including contact reports, proposal generation, planned gift documentation, gift acknowledgements and other data important for the preservation of donor/prospect records.

-• Assist with development functions, such as capital campaigns, events, screening sessions, presidential briefings, committee meetings, and volunteer activities.
+Participate in development activities, such as capital campaigns, events, donor briefings, committee meetings, and volunteer activities, as needed and appropriate.

-• Perform other duties as requested, delegated or assigned.
-Qualifications:
+Perform other duties as requested, delegated or assigned.